VerifyTests/Verify.EntityFramework/readme.md

 ### Duplicate column names

-When multiple tables in the same batch have columns with the same name, the counter increments to keep parameter names unique:
+When multiple tables in the same batch have columns with the same name, subsequent occurrences are prefixed with the entity type name:

 <!-- snippet: CoreTests.DescriptiveParameterNamesDuplicate.verified.txt -->
 <a id='snippet-CoreTests.DescriptiveParameterNamesDuplicate.verified.txt'></a>